pencil-js/pencil.js/contributing.md

     git clone git@github.com:your-name-here/pencil.js.git
     cd pencil.js
+    npm install

 We use [lerna](https://lernajs.io/) to manage the modular aspect of the project.
-So, you just have to run the `init` script.
+So, you have to run the `init` script.

     npm run init